reselbob/k8sdemos/wordstream/readme.md

 (Please be advised there are `init containers` in force for the deployment of `wordstream-producer` and `wordstream-consumer`.
-Thus, when you execute, `kubectl get pods` you might see output indicating the the pod is initializing.)
+Thus, when you execute, `kubectl get pods` you might see output indicating that the pod is initializing.)

 You'll get output similar to the following: